RECTechnology/rec-api/UPDATES.md

 installation and to `stable branch` to see it in **production**

 ## Database updates
-Database updates (schema updates) are a little bit more complicated than simply updating the code, so we have to deal with the existing production data.
+Database updates (schema updates) are a bit more complicated than simply updating the code, so we have to deal with the existing production data.

 In order to resolve this, there is a list of things to take into account